Smoky Black Bean Chili Recipe

 The smoky flavor of this black bean chili recipe is complemented terrifically by this Cabbage Salad with Sweet Poppyseed Dressing.

 Smoky and sweet, satisfying and delicious, this Smoky Black Bean Chili makes a great weeknight dinner.
-It can also be made in the slow cooker or Instant Pot.
-It also freezes well.
+It can also be made in the slow cooker.
+It freezes well.

 - 2 Tablespoons extra virgin olive oil or unsalted butter

 - 1 pound ground beef, turkey, or chicken (optional)**